 As a minimum, monitoring of condition category change shall take place (max 12 months) prior to each verification by the project and shall be conducted as per the Peatland Code Field Protocol.

-The monitoring process should be documented and the outputs recorded.
-Outputs should lead to review and, where necessary, modification of mitigation and management measures as required.
-Projects should notify IUCN UK PP and the validation/verification body when any new risks to the peatland condition are recorded, any damage occurs or anything that raises concern over the continued maintenance of the site in improved condition is found on site during the period between official inspections and action taken to mitigate this shall be recorded.
+The monitoring process shall be documented and the outputs recorded.
+Outputs shall lead to review and, where necessary, modification of mitigation and management measures as required.

+Projects shall notify IUCN UK PP and the validation/verification body when any new risks to the peatland condition are recorded, any damage occurs or anything that raises concern over the continued maintenance of the site in improved condition is found on site during the period between official inspections.
+Actions taken to mitigate this shall be recorded.

-The project shall have a monitoring plan for the duration of the project.
+The project shall have a monitoring plan for the duration of the project and shall cover anything that might have an impact on the success of the restoration in the long term.
 The monitoring plan shall include but is not limited to:

-- A statement of the monitoring activities to be implemented over the project duration including identification of necessary resources and inputs - The monitoring plan shall link to the risk assessment (see paragraph 2.3) and relate to the ongoing land management. - A chronological plan of monitoring activities - A statement of all individuals, from surveyor on ground, other contractors/employees of the farm or estate, project developer/agent and landowner involved in the delivery of monitoring activities and their expertise.
-Show clearly how the process of reporting operates and who is responsible for maintaining and filing the monitoring records and overall responsibility. - Site condition will be monitored, with a general overview of the site condition identifying any areas of concern and including all assessment unit categories. - At minimum the following information shall be captured: GPS point, photos, name of surveyor, condition summary and any further work requirements listed - The project shall be monitored as per the monitoring plan for the project duration.
+- A statement of the monitoring activities to be implemented over the project duration including identification of necessary resources and inputs - The monitoring plan shall link to the risk assessment (see paragraph 2.3) and relate to the ongoing land management.
+It shall specify how and why the monitoring will take place, using best practise methodologies - A chronological plan of monitoring activities - A statement of all individuals, including the surveyor on ground, other contractors/employees of the farm or estate, the project developer/agent and the landowner involved in the delivery of monitoring activities and their expertise.
+Show clearly how the process of reporting operates and who is responsible for maintaining and filing the monitoring records and overall responsibility

+- Site condition will be monitored, with a general overview of the site condition identifying any areas of concern and including all assessment unit categories - As a minimum the following information shall be captured: GPS point, photos, name of surveyor, condition summary and any further work requirements listed - The project shall be monitored as per the monitoring plan for the project duration.

 Monitoring in excess of the minimum, detailed in the Peatland Code Field Protocol, can be undertaken by the project to reflect the individual objectives of each project.
-For example, this could be yearly fixed-point pictures to have evidence of the progress in between verifications.
+For example, this could be yearly fixed-point pictures to provide evidence of the progress in between verifications.

 Monitoring should include everything from impact of livestock or deer, bare peat revegetation progress, reprofiled haggs and if any further erosion, dam success or any significant failures.
-Identify any new risks and state mitigation planned.
+It should identify any new risks and state mitigation planned.